yume-chan/ya-webadb/README.md

 WebUSB API gives JavaScript running in supported web browsers access to USB devices, including Android phones.

-ADB uses a fairly simple protocol to commnunicate, so it's pretty easy to reimplement with JavaScript.
+ADB uses a fairly simple protocol to communicate, so it's pretty easy to reimplement with JavaScript.

 `adb shell`, the interactive shell, uses plain PTY protocol, and [xterm.js](https://github.com/xtermjs/xterm.js/) can handle it very well.